compromise-evident/RawVisual/README.md

 ```

 # Try extraction_mode = true;

 Now extract the original or partial file from the analyzed version.
-(This means you can share any file as plaintext by sharing its analyzed version as created with RawVisual--containing not only raw analytics, but integer-IDs of every included Byte.)
+(This means you can share any file as plaintext by sharing its analyzed
+version as created with RawVisual--containing not only raw analytics,
+but integer-IDs of every included Byte.)

+If you chose to see only n Bytes through normal use of RawVisual, only those
+Bytes will be extracted with extraction mode, meaning you recreated the file
+from the extracted version except it only contains what you chose to see,
+like the first 5,000 Bytes or characters.